 One Day in La Jolla: Meet Coastline

 The quintessential Village of La Jolla spreads over seven miles of enchanting coastline along the Pacific Ocean within the northern section of San Diego.
-Surrounded on three sides by towering bluffs and pristine beaches, the place oozes style, easy-going vibe, and upscaled ambiance just minutes away from the salty water.
+Surrounded on three sides by towering bluffs and pristine beaches, the place oozes style, an easy-going vibe, and the upscaled ambiance just minutes away from the salty water.

 Mediterranean climate with average daily temperature of 70 degrees Fahrenheit further ensures memorable day trips to La Jolla all year round.
 All in all, the stunning neighborhood enjoys 266 sunny days a year.
 With this natural advantage, La Jolla offers a serious competition to flawless beaches in Laguna Beach and favorite sandy stretches in Malibu.

 Some of the best lodging, dining, and shopping of San Diego are located in this impeccable Village.
 From more than 100 exclusive restaurants to a myriad of educational institutions, museums, and art galleries, La Jolla makes sure your day here is packed to the brim.
 Furthermore, you can’s fully enjoy a day visit to La Jolla without exploring its well-maintained scenic trails and exemplary wellness centers.

 Famous for its rugged coastline, the area also lures every respectful surfer and scuba diver that spend the whole day conquering high surf and exploring the underwater world of La Jolla.

 The sunny Village finds its admirers among marine animals as well.
 A large colony of local seals and sea lions claims a few beaches in La Jolla every day a week, 52 weeks a year.
 Once the surprising encounters, the soaking up the sun marine creatures are one the main attractions in the area today.
 Thousands of visitors flock to La Jolla to spend a day admiring these large mammals as they awkwardly climb on the shore.